perryhoffman/yp-crawler/README.md

 yp-crawler
 ==========

-A basic crawler for yellow pages built with NodeJS
+A basic crawler for yellow pages.
+Built with NodeJS

 ## Getting Started